OttoKlaasen/30-LEDS-Arduino-Controller-with-TFT-screen/Readme.txt

 30 Led ControllerArduino with Audio VU-meter and with TFT screen.
+Several LED modes can be selected like PACMAN, all kind of colors.

 This page has the Arduino Sketch and the STL files to 3d print a housing.
 Parts: